kriosmane/wallet-explorer/README.md

     ...
 ]
 ```

-Also, register the Facade like so:
+Also, register the facade like so:

 ```php
 'aliases' => [